 After all the info is entered you will see a list of scholarships.
 Now they may not all be a perfect fit, but it gives you a place to start.
 A few websites I recommend using for scholarship matching include Scholarships.com, Fastweb, and Unigo.

-Here are some additional tips to keep in mind when applying for scholarships:
+Here are some additional tips to keep in mind when applying for free scholarship money:

 - Make sure you qualify for the scholarship.
 Read the eligibility requirements.